openebs/openebs/designs/local-pv/lvm/snapshot.md

 - Verify the snapSize paramaeter with percentage value and check that correct size has been reserved for thin volumes
 - Verify the snapshot creation for non existing pvc and check that it fails
 - Check the LVM behavior when we are exceeding the snapsize space for snapshots
-- Check the perfromance of the volume after creating the snapshot
+- Check the performance of the volume after creating the snapshot
-- Create multiple snapshots and verify that any modification in origianl volume gets stored in all the snapshots
+- Create multiple snapshots and verify that any modification in original volume gets stored in all the snapshots
 - Verify original volume is working fine after creating the snapshot with and without snapsize parameter

 ## Graduation Criteria